last update: July 30, 2018

 Diver City and the life-size Gundam statue

-This shopping center is located just in front of the famous Fuji TV building
+This shopping center is located opposite the famous Fuji TV building

-On the 5th floor of the building, beyond the various restaurants, there is also a small area dedicated to ramen
+On the 5F, among the various restaurants, there is also a special area dedicated to ramen

 I point out some very futuristic architecture buildings.